 - Oblate cylinder

-The correct answer is A, ellipsoid.
 The Earth is NOT a sphere because of the equatorial bulge.
 The geoid is a hypothetical shape of the Earth based on sea level.

 Which layer of Earth is the thickest?